 One final twist to consider if you get bored of this chocolate pie recipe, is trying an oreo crust!
 You just need oreos, a food processor, and some melted butter to make your own oreo cookie crust.

+I am huge on delicious chocolate desserts like this Jello instant pudding pie.
 This is the perfect dessert for any time of the year.
 I hope you enjoy making this easy chocolate pudding pie recipe with a someone in your life.
 Try not to eat the entire pie in one sitting!
 Easy recipes like this are great for showing kids how to follow a recipe and cook.
 This is one of my favorite desserts because you get a lot pleasure in learning to cook without much pressure.
 Do you like cooking with your kids?
 What is your favorite dish to make?